 - Smucker’s® Simple Delight Hot Fudge Topping

 - Smucker’s® Magic Shell® Chocolate Pretzel Flavored Topping

 - Smucker’s® Magic Shell® Rainbow Sherbet Flavored Topping

 - Smucker’s® Microwavable Hot Dark Chocolate Topping

-To enter to win this fun prize pack, simply leave a comment below telling me your favorite ice cream topping(s).
+To enter (Giveaway Closed) to win this fun prize pack, simply leave a comment below telling me your favorite ice cream topping(s).

 For a second entry, follow @GloriousTreats on Twitter and tweet “I want to have a #SundaeFundae with @Smuckers and @GloriousTreats” Leave a second comment below with the URL of your tweet.